Date of Award:

 Using binary logistic regression, it was determined that having seen warning labels on energy drink cans significantly reduced the odds that the participant would consume energy drinks (p < .01).
 Interestingly, having more negative attitudes toward caffeine increased the odds the individual would consume energy drinks (p < .01).
 Additionally, the more individuals disagreed that they drank energy drinks with friends, the more likely they were to drink energy drinks (p < .01).
 Being male significantly increased the odds that the individual would consume energy drinks (p < .01).
 Moreover, there was a significant interactive effect between having a negative attitude toward caffeine and the fewer friends they had that drank energy drinks, resulting in an increased odds the individual consumed energy drinks (p < .05).
 Hopefully, the results from this study will contribute to the current energy drink research.

-Ward, Alyson C., "The Impact of Knowledge, Attitude, and Peer Influence on Adolescent Energy Drink Consumption" (2009).
+Ward, Alyson C., "The Impact of Knowledge, Attitudes, and Peer Influence on Adolescent Energy Drink Consumption" (2009).
 All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 465.